 No, there is no contract to sign.
 The program is designed to be as easy as possible for participants.
 Accounts are automatically enrolled as long as they are currently receiving supply from the utility.
 Regular updates will be posted on the municipality’s website as the opt-out period approaches.

 Residents and small commercial accounts who are enrolled in the program may terminate their participation in the program at any time without any early termination or exit fees.
-They may also re-enroll in the program at a later date with no associated re-enrollment fees at the rates scheduled under the original program terms.
+They may also re-enroll in the program at a later date with no associated re-enrollment fees, but are not guaranteed the original contract rate.
 The aggregation program rate will be reflected on the account holder’s utility bill on the next available billing cycle.
 Because switching suppliers requires at least two days to process by your utility, you are encouraged to re-enroll in the program at least five business days prior to the meter read date indicated on your utility bill in order to ensure re-enrollment occurs on a timely basis.